-In the workplace, some causes of feeling like an imposter include; self-generated self-doubt, criticism, and self-comparison to high-achieving colleagues.
+In the workplace, some causes of feeling like an imposter include: self-generated self-doubt, criticism, and comparison to high-achieving colleagues.
 These causes can lead to decreased motivation, productivity, increased absenteeism, and difficulty meeting clients’ demands.

 With these negative effects, imposter syndrome can impact your employee career progression and cause negativity at work.
-It can also affect you as the employer as you might think that someone else can do a better job when it comes to running your business.
+It can also affect you as an employer if you might think that someone else can do a better job when it comes to running your business.

 One negative effect of imposter syndrome in the workplace is low job satisfaction and performance.
 It can also stop you from taking risks at work, seizing new opportunities (such as promotions), and taking on new projects.
 Over time, you may decide to revise your life goals and become less ambitious, and you may even give up trying.

 Research shows that about 70% of people will experience at least one episode of imposter syndrome at some stage in their career.

 Women are often affected by imposter syndrome because they don’t see many people of their gender succeeding in the fields they find themselves in.
 So, there’s no evidence of the possibility of achievement or how they can manage the realities of stereotype, stigma, and oppression to move ahead.
 Hence, they tend to feel like they don’t belong in these corporate environments.

 There’s also this traditional mindset about women and beauty that affects their self-doubt.
 Most women grow up with the constant reminder that their looks and bodies are important instead of their skills or intelligence.
 So, in getting a job or position, they wonder if they deserve it or if the hiring manager only thought they were pretty.